International Computers Limited: Personal computers

+In 1983, ICL followed up with more designs licensed from Rair, also using the 8085, and running CP/M and MP/M. The Models 15, 25, 26 and 35 broadly superseded the earlier models, utilising a faster 8085A processor that could be upgraded to the 8088 processor.
+They supported RAM expansion up to 512 KB, increased the base provision of serial ports to four and permitted eight on any model, increased the floppy and hard drive storage capacity, and introduced disk caching and RAM disk functionality.
+A Model 36 followed in 1984 at the top of the range, fitted with an 8088 processor as standard and supporting Concurrent CP/M. 1985 saw another Rair-derived product, the ICL Quattro, a multi-user system employing a single 8086 processor and 8087 floating-point coprocessor, running Concurrent CP/M, and supporting multiple serial terminals.

+ICL licensed other external designs, adopting the basic design of the Sinclair QL for its One Per Desk (1984), whose interoperability with contemporary systems rested largely on the bundled Psion Xchange software.
+ICL also supplied British Telecom with various models in its Merlin range of electronic office products, starting in 1983 with the M2226 small business computer, M1100 terminal, and M3300 communicating word processor, all offering connectivity features.
+The M2200 series was augmented with the low-end M2215 in 1984.
+In 1985, the One Per Desk joined these models in the BT Merlin portfolio as the Merlin Tonto.

 Departmental systems

 For many years ICL marketed departmental computers under the DRS brand, standing originally for Distributed Resource System.
 During the mid-1980s, separate Office Systems business units had produced a disparate range of products including IBM-compatible PCs such as the PWS (an AT clone), small servers branded DRS, and a range of larger Unix servers sold under the Clan name.
 A re-branding in late 1988 pulled these together under the DRS brand, with a consistent grey and green livery.

 In the mid-1980s ICL developed the DRS 300 in Kidsgrove, and ran down Utica.

 In 1994 the DRS range was superseded by the SuperServer and TeamServer ranges of SPARC and Intel-based machines, running Unix or Microsoft operating systems.

 OEM products

 In the early 1970s, ICL signed an OEM agreement with the Canadian company, Consolidated Computers Ltd (later Consolidated Computer Inc.) to distribute CCL's key-to-disk data entry product, Key-Edit, in the British Commonwealth of countries as well as in western and eastern Europe.
 Models included Key Edit 100, 50, 59, 1000, and 2000.
 In the mid-1980s a version of the Key Edit 59 operating system was ported (in emulation mode) to the DRS 20 series and marketed as Data Entry 20.